Jennifer Lawrence’s Nude Photos: Man Who Leaked Star’s Private Photos Sentenced To Prison

 Apparently Majerczyk, under the front of being an internet service provider, emailed his victims asking for their various login information, which he eventually used to gain access to people’s private photos.
 Of the roughly 300 total victims, some of which he knew personally, 30 were celebrities.

-In 2016, he pled guilty to “one count of unauthorized access to a protected computer to obtain information.
+In 2016, he pleaded guilty to “one count of unauthorized access to a protected computer to obtain information.

-Now, he will pay in both restitution and time served behind bars.
+Now, he will pay restitution and serve time behind bars.
 In addition to his nine-month prison sentence, Edward Majerczyk is required to pay back $5700 an unnamed celebrity victim spent to undergo counseling to deal with the embarrassment.

-Edward Majerczyk will pay for his gross crimes, as far as the law goes.
-But to Jennifer Lawrence, and the other celebrities that were affected, this nine-month sentence probably doesn’t feel like justice is being served, especially since this crime can have a maximum sentence of up to five years.
+Edward Majerczyk will pay for his crimes, as far as the law goes.
+But to Jennifer Lawrence and the other celebrities that were affected, this nine-month sentence probably doesn’t feel like justice is being served, especially since this crime can have a maximum sentence of up to five years.

 Shortly after the incident, dubbed as “celebgate,” Jennifer Lawrence spoke with Vanity Fair about her leaked nudes and likened herself to being the victim of a “sex crime.”